-In 2016, Mr. Tu was named to Benchmark Litigation’s inaugural “Under 40 Hot List”.
-The list recognizes “the achievements of the nation’s most accomplished legal partners” ages 40 and under.
+Mr. Tu was named to Benchmark Litigation’s inaugural “Under 40 Hot List,” which recognizes “the achievements of the nation’s most accomplished legal partners” ages 40 and under.
+He was also previously recognized by Chambers USA as an “Up and Coming” practitioner nationally in advertising litigation.

 Mr. Tu is the former Editor-in-Chief of the NYU Law Review and served as Law Clerk to the Hon.
-Sonia Sotomayor from 2003-2004 when she was a judge in the United States Court of Appeals for the Second Circuit.
+Sonia Sotomayor when she was a judge on the United States Court of Appeals for the Second Circuit.

 Secured a federal jury verdict for the world’s leading beverage company in a landmark advertising dispute over juice labeling.
 The U.S. Supreme Court had remanded the case for trial in 2014, holding that FDA regulations authorizing our client’s label did not bar the plaintiff’s suit.
 In 2016, a California federal jury returned a verdict in our client’s favor after a six-day trial and less than a day of deliberation.